awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-eks-example.md

 ------

-## Add the DAG and kube\_config\.yaml to the S3 bucket<a name="eksctl-dag-bucket"></a>
+## Add the DAG and `kube_config.yaml` to the Amazon S3 bucket<a name="eksctl-dag-bucket"></a>

-Put the DAG you created and the kube\_config\.yaml file into the S3 bucket for the Amazon MWAA environment\.
-You can put the files into the bucket using either the S3 console or the AWS Command Line Interface\.
+Put the DAG you created and the `kube_config.yaml` file into the Amazon S3 bucket for the Amazon MWAA environment\.
+You can put files into your bucket using either the Amazon S3 console or the AWS Command Line Interface\.

 ## Enable and trigger the example<a name="eksctl-trigger-pod"></a>